jessicarush/python-notes/deployment.md

 (venv) $ pip install gunicorn pymysql
 ```

-In addition to the requirements we install the gunicorn package which is a production web server for Python applications and the pymysql package which contains the MySQL driver that enables SQLAlchemy to work with MySQL databases.
+In addition to the requirements we install the *gunicorn* package which is a production web server for Python applications and the *pymysql* package which contains the MySQL driver that enables SQLAlchemy to work with MySQL databases.

 ## Recreate the .env file

-Assuming this file is in the .gitignore, we'll need to create it on the server:
+Assuming this file is in the `.gitignore`, we'll need to create it on the server:
 ```
 $ nano .env
 ```